SteveBeckPersonal/TestDemoApp/readme.md

 ## Requirements

-- Sql Server - or container
+- Sql Server has been set to use EF Core in Memory db
 - Visual Studio

 ## Setup

 Ensure that the SQL Connection string in the appsettings files is set correctly to your instance of SQL.
 Otherwise the application should launch simply, and contract testing will work if the appsettings files are updated accordingly.
+Pactbroker can be changed in the appsettings.json of the provider test project.

 # Contract Testing